Buyer’s guide to external hard drives

 External hard drive styles

-External hard drives come in two rough categories: desktop and portable:
+External hard drives come in two rough categories: desktop and SSD:

-- Desktop external hard drives are large units designed to sit by your computer and need to be plugged directly into the mains.
-They tend to have larger storage capacity and have often have internal fans, so are perfect for users who need to leave their computers running 24-7.
+- Desktop class hard drives: these are large units designed to sit by your computer and need to be plugged directly into the mains.
+They tend to have larger storage capacity (up to 8TB) and often have internal fans, so are perfect for users who need to leave their computers running 24-7.

 Hard drive capacity